gothicnoodle/obsidian-file-color/README.md

-Recent colors — automatically tracks your last 15 used colors with expand/collapse Star from recent — hover any recent color to star it directly into favorites Independent cascade controls — cascade to subfolders and files separately, right from the modal Cleaner UI — everything accessible from one right-click, no need to visit settings to add colors Usage
+Recent colors — automatically tracks your last 15 used colors with expand/collapse Star from recent — hover any recent color to star it directly into favorites Independent cascade controls — cascade to subfolders and files separately, right from the modal Cleaner UI — everything accessible from one right-click, no need to visit settings to add colors.

+Usage
 Setting a color
 Right-click any file or folder in the file explorer and select Set color.